CO2 avoided: renewables for the future of the planet

-The ERG Group has been active in the world of energy for more than 80 years: in this long period of time, the sector has undergone profound and rapid changes, particularly since 2015, the year of COP21 in Paris.
-Since then, the world's attention has turned to combating climate change, with the goal to create a decarbonised economy and replacing traditional electricity generation, which is responsible for around 30% of emissions, with renewable generation.
+The ERG Group has been active in the energy sector for more than 80 years: over this long period, the industry has undergone profound and rapid changes, particularly since 2015, the year of COP21 in Paris.
+Since then, global attention has focused on tackling climate change, with the goal of creating a decarbonised economy and replacing traditional electricity generation—responsible for around 30% of emissions—with renewable generation.

-Anticipating these trends, ERG started investing in the wind power sector as early as 2006 and, after exiting refining in 2008, we identified the increase in installed capacity in renewable energy, wind and solar power plants as our only development direction.
-This approach was subsequently confirmed in the 2022-2026 Business Plan and with the sale of the Combined Cogeneration Cycle Gas Turbine (CCGT) plant in November 2023, the Group completed its transformation into a Pure Renewable Player.
-Thanks to the clean energy production (wind and solar), ERG avoids the emission of several million tonnes of CO2 each year: in 2023, the figure is 2,087 kt CO2 , equivalent to 4,174 London New York flights3.
+Anticipating these trends, ERG began investing in wind power as early as 2006 and, after exiting refining in 2008, identified the increase in installed capacity in renewable energy plants—wind and solar—as its sole development direction.
+This approach was subsequently confirmed in the 2022–2026 Business Plan and, with the sale of the Combined Cycle Gas Turbine (CCGT) cogeneration plant in November 2023, the Group completed its transformation into a Pure Renewable Player.
+Thanks to clean energy production (wind and solar), ERG avoids the emission of several million tonnes of CO2 each year: in 2023, the figure is 2,087 kt CO2, equivalent to 4,174 London–New York flights3.

 Carbon Index [% g CO₂e/kWh] includes Scopes 1+2+3.